 The main objectives of the Hungarian fisheries and aquaculture development strategy have long been to supply high-quality fish to consumers and ensure sustainable development of the sector, in particular, SMEs.
-Another objective is to increase natural-water fish stocks while maintaining their biodiversity, which is consistent with the "Connecting the Danube Region" and "Protecting the Environment in the Danube Region" pillars of the "Water quality" priority area of the EU Strategy for the Danube Region (EUSDR), as well as the EUSDR priority area "Biodiversity".
+Another objective is to increase natural-water fish stocks while maintaining their biodiversity, which is consistent with the "Connecting the Danube Region" pillar and "To restore and maintain the quality of waters" priority area within "Protecting the Environment in the Danube Region" pillar set out in the EU Strategy for Danube Region (EUSDR), as well as with the EUSDR priority area "To preserve biodiversity, landscapes and the quality of air and soils".

 Pond farms based on traditional and sustainable extensive technologies form the backbone of Hungary's fish production.
 They play an important role in food safety and contribute to rural employment.
 Their non-productive functions contribute to water management and maintain biodiversity.
 In addition to preserving extensive fish farming, production based on up-to-date, innovative technologies must be strengthened in synergy with EU priorities (consistent with NAS Chapter I).
 This should include both the modernization of existing facilities and the establishment of new ones.
-The geothermal potential of Hungary is high, allowing to cheaply and safely produce fish throughout the year.
+The geothermal potential of Hungary is high, allowing to safely produce fish in intensive systems throughout the year.
 Production of new species and their domestic marketing may contribute to increasing fish consumption.

 The main objective of the long-term development of Hungarian aquaculture is to increase sustainable, resource-efficient, competitive fish production based on both traditional and innovative technologies, while reducing negative environmental impacts (consistent with NAS Chapter II).
-This also agrees with the EUSDR priority area "Biodiversity".
+This also agrees with the EUSDR priority area "To preserve biodiversity, landscapes and the quality of air and soils" within "Protecting the Environment in the Danube Region" pillar.

-MAHOP also contains measures corresponding to Union priorities 1, 2, 3 and 5, as defined in the EMFF Regulation.
+MAHOP also contains measures corresponding to Union priorities 1, 2, 3 and 5, as defined in the EMFF Reg.